fiati3ewty/fiati3ewty/README.md

 - 👋 Hi, I’m Choco
 - 👀 I’m interested in Programing
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JavaScript path.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...